Skip to main content

 Another treatment is eye movement desensitization and reprocessing (EMDR).
 Patients are engaged in making side-to-side eye movements while remembering the traumatic event.
 EMDR is proven to reduce the distress level of patients.

 After undergoing post traumatic stress disorder treatment, medication may then follow with the doctors’ recommendations and prescriptions.
 Medication can ease symptoms of anxiety and/or depression.
-But remember that meds will not cure the root cause of PTSD.
+But remember that medication can manage symptoms but doesn't address the underlying cause of PTSD.

 Conclusion